You are using an unsupported browser. Please update your browser to the latest version on or before July 31, 2020.

 • Set Score Range (if scoring is set to Numerical Range).

-Fill out Essay Grading Category to define the essay and ensure it is reviewed by appropriate Graders (optional field visible for Manual grading type only).
+Fill out Assignment Grading Category to define the assignment and ensure it is reviewed by appropriate Graders (optional field visible for Manual grading type only).

-Using Essay Grading Categories enables essays to be grouped by defined criteria and ensures only graders authorized to grade that category can claim and review the essay.
+Using Assignment Grading Categories enables assignments to be grouped by defined criteria and ensures only graders authorized to grade that category can claim and review the assignment.

 Feedback